This page contains affiliate links. Please read our disclosure for more info.

 3) Hike in Mount Aspiring National Park

-We decided to hike in nearby Mount Aspiring National Park instead, and it’s definitely one of our top things to do in Wanaka with classic New Zealand mountain and river scenery.
+Hiking in Mount Aspiring National Park is definitely one of our top things to do in Wanaka with classic New Zealand mountain and river scenery.

-There are plenty of trails in the park and we wanted a half-day walk that wouldn’t be too challenging.
-We chose a hike in the West Matukituki valley from the Raspberry Flat car park to Aspiring Hut.
+My favourite hike is in the West Matukituki valley from the Raspberry Flat car park to Aspiring Hut.
 The return hike was 18.6km (11.5 miles) and took us 3 hours 45 minutes (plus a half-hour lunch break).

 The trail was easy—mostly flat with a few gentle hills and shallow creek crossings—and the views were astounding.
 Most of the way we followed the turquoise Matukituki River past golden meadows with views of snow-topped Mt Aspiring in the distance.

-Waterfalls trickled down the forest-covered mountains on either side of the valley (blowing sideways in the strong wind), and we got a glimpse of Rob Roy Glacier (we would have liked to hike up here, but the trail is currently closed).
+Waterfalls trickled down the forest-covered mountains on either side of the valley (blowing sideways in the strong wind), and we got a glimpse of Rob Roy Glacier.

 At Aspiring Hut we ate our picnic lunch and returned the way we came.
 You could also stay overnight in one of the 29 bunk beds—it’s first come, first served—or continue deeper into the mountains to other huts.

+If you are a nervous driver you might want to skip this one.
 It’s an hour’s drive from Wanaka to the Raspberry Flat car park and the last 30km is on an unsealed road with rivers to ford.
-We were fine in a small car, but it’s not a good idea to drive it after rain—check conditions before you head out.
+We were fine in a small car, but it’s not a good idea to drive it after rain—check conditions with DOC before you head out.

 4) Stand Up Paddleboard on the Lake

-One of these best things to do in Wanaka in summer is hire some water sports gear and get out on the lake to enjoy the clear calm water and mountain views.
+One of the best things to do in Wanaka in summer is to hire water sports gear and get out on the lake to enjoy the clear calm water and mountain views.